vaquarkhan/microservices-recipes-a-free-gitbook/reference/glossary.md

 **Asynchronous Communication**
 A communication pattern where the sender does not wait for a response from the receiver before continuing with other tasks.
 Common in microservices for loose coupling between services.

+**Adaptive Granularity Strategy (Author's Method)**
+A context-aware framework for determining optimal microservice granularity, adapting to specific business context, team structure, and technical constraints.
+Proprietary methodology developed by Viquar Khan.
+Formerly referred to as the Khan Pattern.

 ## B

 **Bounded Context**